simonox/smart-energy-monitor/software/firmware/energy-monitor/README.md

 ![PinOut](https://resource.heltec.cn/download/Wireless_Stick_V3/HTIT-WS_V3.png "PinOut")

-We use A1, A2 and A3 because the are free (most ADCs are already used on the HelTec Board)
+We use A1, A2 and A3 because they are free (most ADCs are already used on the HelTec Board)

 ### Sensors